StreetStrider/console-ultimate/readme.md

 * Fully Node-compatible API.
 So **console-ultimate** can replace **`console`** globally.
 * Nicely looking `log`, `info`, `warn`, `error`.
 They are colored, so more distinctive in terminal.
 Also some unicode decorations included.
 * Better stack traces and overall `error` formatting.
-Stack trace is cleared from internal entries.
+Stack trace is cleared from internal entries (`console.error`, `console.trace`).
-* Nice grouping (`console.group`) with visual indent and pseudographics.
+* Nice grouping (`console.group`) with visual indentation and pseudographics.
-* Nice `console.table` with adequate ansi coloring handle, borders and colors.
+* `console.table` with adequate table width, including ansi-colored things, nice borders and colors.
 * FP-friendly loggers that can passthrough value, so they can be used in pipes (`.then`, `.map` etc…).
 * Deprecated methods are also supported for compability (`console.debug`, `console.dirxml`).